 These Bible Studies were written over many years through many ministries.
-They are complied her to facilitate my students getting data and information to more easily follow along in class.
-Question can be input into the system via email and will be answer in the order of receipt.
+They are complied here to facilitate Bible students getting data and information to more easily follow the teachings of our God and Father.
+Question can be input into the system via email and will be answered in the order of receipt.
 Enjoy!!

-You are currently inside one of hundreds of Bible Studies across the Old and New Testaments.
-Simply select Bible Studies at the top right of the page and click on the Bible Book of your interest.
+You are currently inside one of hundreds of Bible Studies across the Old and New Testaments. contained at this site Simply select Bible Studies at the top right of the page and click on the Bible Book of your interest.

 Click on the word Here to select that Bible Study